Its-Haze/league-rpc/README.md

 ---

 ### `--no-rank`
-Hide your League rank on Discord (SoloQ/Flex/TFT/Arena) By default, this will be enabled.
+Hide your League rank on Discord (SoloQ/Flex/TFT/Arena).

-- **Default**: Rank and LP are displayed.
+- **Default**: Rank, Emblem and LP is displayed.
+- **With this flag**: Your emblem, LP and rank is hidden completely.

 ```sh
 # This will hide your Rank and LP from Discord.